mirajcs/VectorUtils.jl/docs/src/index.md

-# GeometryToolkit.jl
+# ParametricCurves.jl

-A Julia package for geometric computations.
+A Julia package for parametric curve computations.

 ## Overview